 The main consideration above all is safety.
 By using a Vac truck you can dig around services without damage to the infrastructure or harm to the operator.
 The water or air pressure in the high pressure lances on a Vacvator can be regulated to meet the asset owners specifications to even further avoid damaging the services and to protect the operator.

 Traditional excavation methods are not always the safest for workers since they often involve heavy machinery in tight spaces and increase injury risk.
 By comparison, an NDD vehicle requires one operator and is less likely to cause an accident.
 When digging with an excavator a second person is needed called a spotter.

 As a result, vacuum trucks offer the safest work environment possible for the industry and include other benefits that more traditional methods cannot provide.

 Once the vacuum unit has reached its capacity and it has arrived at a disposal site it can easily be emptied.
 Once the excess water has been released through the dewatering valve the operator using the remote releases the rear door of the unit, starts to tilt the tank to approximately 40 degrees and gravity does the rest.
 A quick rinse with the high pressure gurney and the job is done.

 EPA is the governing body that determines what constitutes contaminated soil and how it can be disposed of.
 Once the soil matter and water have been mixed the load in the spoil tank is considered contaminated and must be disposed of at an EPA approved dumpsite.

-In summary, vac trucks are an important piece of equipment for the Australian construction and civil market that improve the efficiency of services installation, save millions of dollars in damaged infrastructure and provide a safer workspace for the company using them.
+In summary, vac trucks are an important piece of equipment for the Australian construction and civil market that improve the efficiency of services installation, prevent utility asset strikes, save millions of dollars in damaged infrastructure and provide a safer workspace for the company using them.

 If you like a product brochure on any of our various machines and related configurations please click here